InterWorkAlliance/Sustainability/vem/demand/readme.md

-# Emissions Category
+# Lifecycle - Establishing Voluntary Demand

 The SBW initially focuses on organizational voluntary emissions goals, reporting and applied offsets in order to match effective emissions with targeted goals.
 Calculating emissions follows the [Greenhouse Gas Protocol](https://ghgprotocol.org) and records emissions quantity, scope and category for the reporting organization.
+In order to send a demand signal an organization's sustainability goals, forecasting, buyer preferences and reporting should be established for tracking their progress as well as providing valuable guidance to suppliers.

 ## Emissions

-It is possible to tokenize emissions, however, the taskforce has not delved into this topic deeply to date and has a working draft that is a starting point.
+It is possible to tokenize emissions for reporting, however, the taskforce has not delved into this topic deeply to date and has a working draft that is a starting point.

 ### [Carbon Emission Token](cet.md)